mabako/sublime-squirrel/README.md

 This is a preliminary version for support the squirrel programming language on Sublime Text 2.
 (This version is a bit based on an old Boundle for TextMate.)

-sublime_squirrel currently supports only on OSX and Linux.
-(I'm sorry but I do not have a Windows machine)

 There are 2 ways to install it.

 * Git Clone